ShinjiX-Web/360_debut/README.md

 # Test account from Nate for 360&5

 ## Part 1.
-Modification of product page
+Modification of Product Page

 - Create a new product on the Shopify backend with multiple variants.
 Upload placeholder product images to the new product.
 - Modify the product image gallery on the product page using GlideJS library